KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 When `-ac_cc` is set, but `-ac_ccenable` is not, all CryptoConditions modules are enabled.

 `ac_ccenable` disables spending utxos that are created under a non-enabled CryptoConditions module.
-It does not yet prevent rpc calls from non-enabled modules from creating utxos.
+It does not yet prevent rpc calls from creating utxos that belong to non-enabled modules.
 Therefore, we highly recommend that this feature not be activated on any production chain, as improper usage of `ac_ccenable` can result in unspendable utxos.